warrenallen/okminidisc-splicing/README.md

 ## Curating your own collection

-If you want to make more substantial changes to the outputted tracks (e.g., trim them to specific timestamps, only export certain tracks...) open the Excel workbook to make changes.
+If you want to make more substantial changes to the outputted tracks (e.g., trim them to specific timestamps, only export certain tracks...) open the Excel or .ODS workbook (same content) to make changes.

 - Change columns A:B to adjust what timestamps are used to cut audio files up.
 You do not have to account for every second of audio; anything that is outside of or between these ranges will not be processed by Audacity.
 - Do not edit columns C:D. These columns calculate timestamps in plain seconds based on the HH:MM:SS timestamps in columns A:B.